Julia Gillard's misogyny speech: Peter Slipper texts and no-confidence motion

+Speech contents

-Her speech was part of the no confidence motion to have Peter Slipper removed as Speaker over crude and sexist texts sent to his aide.
-Abbott stated that every day Gillard supported Slipper was "another day of shame for a government which should already have died of shame".
-Gillard made statements in support of Slipper and linked Abbott's motion to remarks made by Alan Jones in the then-recent Alan Jones shame controversy where the broadcaster said that Julia Gillard's father had died of shame because of his daughter's lies.
-Gillard said that "every day in every way" Abbott was sexist and misogynist.
+Speaking in response to Abbott's motion against Slipper, Gillard accused Abbott of hypocrisy by using accusations of sexism and misogyny to attack her.
+Gillard said that "every day in every way" Abbott was sexist and misogynist himself.
+She made statements in support of Slipper and linked Abbott's motion to remarks made by Alan Jones in the then-recent Alan Jones shame controversy where the broadcaster said that Julia Gillard's father had died of shame because of his daughter's lies.

 Within the speech, Gillard noted a number of statements Abbott had previously made.
-In an interview Abbott had stated, "If it's true, Stavros [the interviewer], that men have more power generally speaking than women, is that a bad thing?"
+In an interview Abbott had said, "If it's true, Stavros [the interviewer], that men have more power generally speaking than women, is that a bad thing?"
 When another person present at this interview stated they wanted their daughter to have as much opportunity as their son, Abbott responded, "Yeah, I completely agree, but what if men are by physiology or temperament, more adapted to exercise authority or to issue command?"
-Gillard also said that in March 2004, Abbott stated, "Abortion is the easy way out" and that he had stood next to a sign "ditch the witch" in reference to her political role.
+Gillard also said that in March 2004, Abbott stated, "Abortion is the easy way out" and that he had stood next to anti-Gillard sign prominently containing the words "ditch the witch".

 Reactions

+Gillard said of the speech in 2020: